faisal-za/chat-app/README.md

 - API Protocol: GraphQL.

 Notes:
+- Rooms and Users are already created in the Database. you have 3 chat rooms to work with
 - You are free to use any library for any purpose, except what has been specfied.
 - Clone this repo and start working on a new branch (branch name is your username)
 - Use the compoenent library of your choice (ex: Nativebase)